 We find that neck pain can also be present with patients suffering from shoulder pain.
 This makes sense, because shoulder and neck injuries often overlap.
-The shoulder is one of the most challenging area for any sport medicine practitioners.
+The shoulder is one of the most challenging areas for any sport medicine practitioner.
 The structure of the shoulder is complex.
 Conditions are difficult to diagnose and rehabilitation can be a lengthy process.

 Muscle strains are often called ‘muscle pulls’ or ‘pulled muscles’ in layman’s terms.
 These terms refer to the way these injuries occur – the muscle tissue is forcibly stretched until it is torn.
 Depending on the number of torn muscle fibers, muscle strains are classified as first degree (least severe), second degree (moderate severity) and third degree (most severe) strains.